iamdpegg/codepath-prework/README.md

 ### Optional Features

-- [ ] 1.
+- [X] 1.
 User can tap a button to change the color of the background view
+    - Background can be toggled from white to gray.
+Technically it toggles from the system background to systemGray6 so that the interface is still visible.
-- [ ] 3.
+- [X] 3.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
+    - User can input age using a slider
-- [ ] 4.
-Any stylistic changes that are not default options (Comment this here)
+- [X] 4.
+Any stylistic changes that are not default options
+    - Logic added to make school year lowercase in the alert i.e. instead of "...in my Fourth year..." it is "...in my fourth year...".
+    - Logic added to make dogs singular when only 1 pet is indicated.)